Zumbolovsky/FateSpringBootApp-Java/README.md

 - `/master`: for kotlin general development;
 - `/feature/java`: for java general development;
 - `/feature/mockito-junit5`: for examples and explanation unit testing feat.
 JUnit5 and Mockito.
+- `/feature/jackson-yml`: for example of reading YAML files using Jackson dependency;
+- `/feature/bouncycastle-rsa-signature`: for example of RSA key pair generation and signature using BouncyCastle dependency;
+- `/feature/jwt`: for example of authentication in REST API using JWT in Spring Boot;

 The FateSpringBootApp is a Maven project created with Spring Boot as a starting framework.